Bpeduru/osticket-prereqs/README.md

 </p>
 <p>
-Created a PHP directory within the C: Drive, and extracted contents of PHP 7.3.8 into it.
+Create a PHP directory within the C: Drive, and extract contents of PHP 7.3.8 into it.
 </p>
 <br />
 <img width="1070" alt="Screen Shot 2024-07-04 at 2 16 14 PM" src="https://github.com/Bpeduru/osticket-prereqs/assets/171273980/ab883fa7-206e-443f-8a6f-866523dd6285">
 </p>
 </p>
-Opened IIS as an admin and registered PHP within IIS.
+Open IIS as an admin and registered PHP within IIS.
 </p>
 </p>
 <img width="846" alt="image" src="https://github.com/Bpeduru/osticket-prereqs/assets/171273980/7f43fb1a-b37a-4471-a1c2-d37adec58a9a">
 </p>
 </p>

-Copied contents of OS ticket "Upload" file into the www.root folder  within C: Drive.
+Copy contents of OS ticket "Upload" file into the www.root folder within C: Drive.
 This is the web server's main folder.
-Renamed the file to "osTicket".
+Rename the file to "osTicket".

 ![l](https://github.com/Bpeduru/osticket-prereqs/assets/171273980/7381f72d-819b-4a0c-8287-92aa26e7d16e)

-went back to Internet Information Services --> PHP manager --> Enable or Disable an extension, and enabled required extensions
+go back to Internet Information Services --> PHP manager --> Enable or Disable an extension, and enable required extensions

 <img width="1080" alt="Screen Shot 2024-07-04 at 2 48 43 PM" src="https://github.com/Bpeduru/osticket-prereqs/assets/171273980/aa5a4aff-edf1-40cd-9ca3-1e417d2432ae">

-Changed name of ost-sampleconfig.php to ost-config.php, then changed the permissions so that any user has full control.
+Change name of ost-sampleconfig.php to ost-config.php, then change the permissions so that any user has full control.
 This is because the OSticket installer is going to manipulate this file, and we do not know which user it's going to use to do that.

 <img width="944" alt="Screen Shot 2024-07-04 at 2 33 23 PM" src="https://github.com/Bpeduru/osticket-prereqs/assets/171273980/ffa337f5-5563-44cb-a87d-55297de2c9ce">

-opened into HeidiSQL and created a new connection to the MySQL Server.
-Also created a new database called OSticket.
+open HeidiSQL and create a new connection to the MySQL Server.
+Also create a new database called OSticket.

 ![g](https://github.com/Bpeduru/osticket-prereqs/assets/171273980/2fb43fb7-32e5-43d5-823d-eeab238dff74)

-Finished installing OSticket on the browser.
+Finish installing OSticket on the browser.
 I created credentials and entered the credentials for the MySQl Database.
-After the installation was successful, I went back and deleted the setup folder within C:\inetpub\wwwroot\osTicket to cleanup.
+After the installation was successful, go back and deleted the setup folder within C:\inetpub\wwwroot\osTicket to cleanup.